 Murder motivation: Thrill, excitement, & enjoyment

-Sentence: 52 years to life (but eligible for parole after 25 years due to CA laws and may even be released upon turning 25 due to SB 1391)
+Sentence: 52 years to life (but made eligible for parole after 25 years due to CA laws and may even be released upon turning 25 due to SB 1391)

 Incarceration status: Incarcerated at the RJ Donovan Correctional Facility and eligible for parole in June 2037–may be released upon turning 25 due to SB 1391

 The murders of Claudia and Chip have retained a high profile status due to their shocking and horrifying nature.
 They have impacted the policy discussion surrounding juvenile offender sentencing.
 NOVJM asks that the rights of victims and the safety of the public be considered during any discussions regarding the sentences of teens who kill.